mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 14. Parameter Estimation with Prior Probabilities

-* use our prior probabilities, combined with observed data, to come up with a better estimate ...P.137
+* use our 'prior probabilities' [external context information (eg. existing beliefs)], combined with observed data ['likelihood'], to come up with a better estimate ...P.137, P.139
-* the data we have observed is our 'likelihood', and the external context information is our 'prior probability' (eg. existing beliefs) ...P.139
 * [for beta dist] can calculate posterior distribution (the combination of likelihood and prior) by simply adding together the parameters for the two beta distributions ...P.140
 * most important point about Bayesian statistics: the more data we gather, the more our prior beliefs become diminished by evidence ...P.142
-* a Beta(1,1) prior is sometimes used in practice, when you believe that the two possible outcomes are equally likely ...P.145
+* a 'Beta(1,1)' prior is sometimes used in practice, when you earnestly believe that the two possible outcomes are equally likely ...P.145
-* If you have no data and no prior understanding of a problem, you can’t conclude anything at all until you know more ...P.145
+* If you have no data and no prior understanding of a problem, you can’t conclude anything ...P.145
-* often we won’t have data, but will have personal experience or can turn to experts.
-In these cases, estimate a probability distribution that corresponds to your intuition ...P.146
+* often we won’t have data, but will have personal experience or can turn to experts (to estimate a probability distribution) ...P.146

 #### Exercises